stevenschmatz/EECS-370/Lecture_Notes/lecture_2.md

 As a side note, x86 is 64-bit, which means that many bits are unused.
 This allows for many more opcodes in the future – which helps CISC goals.

+## Storage Architecture

+* **Immediate values** are when you specify constants in instructions.
+* Data can also be stored in registers, which are used to hold values in the middle of operations.
+* DRAM is for longer-term storage, when data needs to be in your program memory but doesn't need to be used *right now.*
+* Strange storage...
+    * Along the lines of the history of computers, people have come up with some weird storage schemas.
+But they failed.
+So we don't talk about them.

+## Immediate Values